gaobo9109/CS4223-A2/README.md

-CS4223 Assignment 2 - Implementing MESI and Dragon cache coherance protocol
+CS4223 Assignment 2 - Implementation of MESI and Dragon cache coherance protocol